MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-AuthenticationPolicy.md

 ### -AllowLegacyExchangeTokens
 This parameter is available only in the cloud-based service.

-The AllowLegacyExchangeTokens switch specifies whether legacy Exchange tokens for Outlook add-ins are allowed in the tenant.
+The AllowLegacyExchangeTokens switch specifies whether legacy Exchange tokens for Outlook add-ins are allowed in the organization.
 It also identifies the IDs of the Outlook add-ins that have been allowed or blocked from using legacy tokens.
 You don't need to specify a value with this switch.

 Legacy Exchange tokens include Exchange user identity and callback tokens.

 **Important**:

-- Blocking legacy Exchange tokens may cause some Microsoft add-ins to stop working in your tenant.
+- Blocking legacy Exchange tokens might cause some Microsoft add-ins to stop working.
 These add-ins are being updated to no longer use legacy tokens.
 - Legacy Exchange tokens will eventually be blocked by default in all cloud-based organizations.
 For more information, see [Nested app authentication and Outlook legacy tokens deprecation FAQ](https://learn.microsoft.com/office/dev/add-ins/outlook/faq-nested-app-auth-outlook-legacy-tokens#what-is-the-timeline-for-shutting-down-legacy-exchange-online-tokens).

 ```yaml